Hands-on Gear Review

 OutdoorGearLab Editors' Hands-on Review

-Since this jacket is thicker than most of the jackets in this review, it works better as an outer layer (great for belaying, especially with the insulated hood) than as a mid layer, though it still does fit under shells and is a fantastic layer for skiing on a really cold day.
-That is one of the nice things about synthetic jackets they stay warm even when you are squishing them under other layers, whereas down, once it loses loft it also loses warmth.
-This jacket has the added benefit of being extremely breathable for its thickness and warmth, which makes it less suffocating when using as a mid-layer.
+Since this jacket is thicker than most of the jackets in this review, it works better as an outer layer than some of the thin synthetic layers we evaluated.
+In colder conditions, it still serves as a mid layer, fitting under shells and making a fantastic layer for skiing on a really cold day.
+That is one of the draws of a synthetic jacket, they stay warm even when you are squishing them under other layers, whereas down, once it loses loft it also loses warmth.
+This jacket has the added benefit of being extremely breathable for its thickness and warmth, which makes it less suffocating when using as a mid-layer underneath a shell.

 This is the most expensive jacket reviewed, though it is well made and durable.
 If you have the money and a thick synthetic layer is what you are looking for, this is a quality purchase.
-If you are on a budget, look into less expensive jackets like the North Face Redpoint or the Sherpa Vajra.
+If you are on a budget, look into less expensive jackets like the L.L.
+Bean's Primaloft Hooded Jacket - Women's, which is also a thicker, stand-alone layer.

 — McKenzie Long